 Needle Exchange Locations

-Click here for a list of Pharmacy Needle Exchange locations in Sheffield (last updated 17th February 2016)
+Click here for a list of Pharmacy Needle Exchange locations in Sheffield (last updated 16th December 2022 to correct a postcode)

 We provide confidential information and support for adults with substance use problems, and service user’s can talk to us about harm reduction issues and their recovery options.
 We also envisage in the future being able to provide benefits advice on the move and hope to have a HR nurse accompany us for wound care, vaccinations etc…when required.